 Looking for 100% all-natural foot and body products?
-Check out ReVigorate Foot massage in a bottle for tired and achy feet and ReVigorate Body massage in a bottle to help with the discomfort of sore muscles.
+Check out The Runner’s Choice foot care oil for tired and achy feet and ReliefMD body oil to help with the discomfort of sore muscles.
 Subscribe to our Trusted Health Club newsletter for more information about natural living tips, natural health, oral health and skincare.
-If you are looking for more health resources make sure to check out the Trusted Health Resources list.
+If you are looking for more health resources check out the Trusted Health Resources list.

 Founder Ray Spotts has a passion for all things natural and has made a life study of nature as it relates to health and well-being.
 Ray became a forerunner bringing products to market that are extraordinarily effective and free from potentially harmful chemicals and additives.
 For this reason Ray formed Trusted Health Products, a company you can trust for clean, effective, and healthy products.
 Ray is an organic gardener, likes fishing, hiking, and teaching and mentoring people to start new businesses.
 You can get his book for free, “How To Succeed In Business Based On God’s Word,” at www.rayspotts.com.